bet4a/d3wiki/Transitions.md

 <a name="d3_interpolators" href="Transitions#wiki-d3_interpolators">#</a> d3.<b>interpolators</b>

 The array of built-in interpolator factories, as used by [d3.interpolate](Transitions#wiki-d3_interpolate).
 Additional interpolator factories may be pushed onto the end of this array.
 Each factory may return an interpolator, if it supports interpolating the two specified input values; otherwise, the factory should return a falsey value and other interpolators will be tried.
-The initial value of this array, in the order of evaluation, is:

-* interpolateNumber - if the type is number.
-* interpolateRgb - if the type is a color.
-* interpolateString - if the type is a string.
-* interpolateArray - if the type is an array.
-* interpolateObject - as a last resort.

 For example, to register a custom interpolator that formats dollars and cents, you might say: